aserto-dev/aserto-node/README.md

 You can evaluate graph queries over the directory, to determine whether a subject (e.g. user) has a permission or a relation to an object instance.

-#### 'checkPermission' function
+#### 'check' function

-`checkPermission({ objectType: string, objectId: string, permission: string, subjectType: string, subjectId: string, trace: boolean }, options?: CallOptions)`:
+`check({ objectType: string, objectId: string, relation: string, subjectType: string, subjectId: string, trace: boolean }, options?: CallOptions)`:

 Check that an `user` object with the key `euang@acmecorp.com` has the `read` permission in the `admin` group: